taosdata/TDengine/enterprise/packaging/tools/README.md

 # Check service status

-Because the installation using **systemd** to manage the serivce, people can use systemd to check the service.
+Because the installation using **systemd** to manage the service, people can use systemd to check the service.
 Alias below are recommended to add to you startup script if you want to check the service status.